 - Problem: Many rich resources are not available or are limited for our schools, teachers, and students.

-- Solution: PEP supports, funds, and provides volunteers to increase opportunities for learning and enrichment such as Toastmasters, Junior Achievement, Kidspacks, Smilepacks, teacher appreciation events, and a new and updated website and Facebook presence with resources for teachers, students, early learners, and more.
+- Solution: PEP supports, funds, and provides volunteers to increase opportunities for learning and enrichment such as Toastmasters, Junior Achievement, Kidspacks, Smilepacks, teacher appreciation events, and a new and updated website and Facebook presence with resources for businesses and community members who would like to be involved.